peterhinch/micropython-async/PRIMITIVES.md

 cancelled task may return `False` even though `uasyncio` will run the task for one final time.

+Confirmation of cancellation may be achieved by means of a `Barrier` object, however practical use-cases for this are few - if confirmation is required the normal approach is to use `Cancellable` tasks, if necessary in groups having a single member.
+However the approach is described below.

 If a `Barrier` instance is passed to the `NamedTask` constructor, a task performing cancellation can pause until a set of cancelled tasks have terminated.
 The `Barrier` is constructed with the number of dependent tasks